blip994/ML_AQI/README.md

-# ML_AQI
+# Machine Learning Models used in AQI prediction
-Prediction of Air Quality Index using different ML methods
+Comparison & Analysis of the prediction of Air Quality Index using different ML models like ANN, KNN, RandomForest, XGboost.